Updates, commentary, training and advice on immigration and asylum law

 The Common Travel Area

 As part of the Common Travel Area, there are no routine immigration controls between the UK and the Crown Dependencies.
-This is is expressly outlined in section 1(3) of the Immigration Act 1971.
+This is expressly outlined in section 1(3) of the Immigration Act 1971.
 It says that once you have been granted lawful entry to one territory, you are subsequently permitted to travel within the Common Travel Area.

 means that an applicant who has entered the common travel area and who has been examined for the purpose of immigration control (for example in the UK) does not require leave to enter any other part of the common travel area.
 Simply, travel between the Isle of Man and the United Kingdom is an internal domestic journey and there is no separate immigration or other control.

-There are exceptions.
+There are, of course, exceptions.
 These are outlined in section 9(4) of the Immigration Act 1971.
 Free movement and entry to the UK is not permitted if a person travelling from the Crown Dependencies is subject to a deportation order, had entered one of the Crown Dependencies illegally, was refused a visa to enter the UK, or if refusing entry is considered “conducive to the public good on grounds of national security”.

 Can I visit the Isle of Man, Jersey or Guernsey on a UK visa?

-In short, if you have been granted a UK visa, you do not need a separate visa to visit one of the Crown Dependencies.
+In short, if you have been granted with a UK visa, you do not need a separate visa to visit one of the Crown Dependencies.
 There is no immigration control between the UK and the Crown Dependencies, nor between the three islands themselves.

 Paragraph 34C of the UK Immigration Rules explicitly states that: